 Masculinity in Movies

 If you made it to reading this article, you either personally know me or you are, which is admittedly a bit more likely, interested in movies.
 Assuming that the latter one is the case, let’s remember the movies you have seen during your lifetime.
 Take a minute to think about what they have taught you about masculinity and about what “being a man” should look like.
-Most likely, you have been exposed to the man as a breadwinner, the man as a bully, or the man as some other unemotional entity in various instances.
+Most likely, you have mainly been exposed to the man as a breadwinner, the man as a bully, or the man as some other unemotional entity.

 Thanks to the movie industry for their predominant reliance on stereotypical attributes in their creation of male characters, it is surprisingly easy to break down the cinematic depiction of an entire gender.
 The “traditional” male movie character is emotionally repressed, sex-driven, inclined to objectify women, and afraid of showing any form of femininity.
 By following this pattern, the movie industry aligns with what could be considered the epitome of toxic masculinity: “Real men don’t cry”.
 Regardless of the genre, the same attributes come to mind when thinking about male movie characters: Self-reliance, dominance, aggression, strength, and so on.
 Next to obvious examples like John McClane (Bruce Willis) in Die Hard, and Tony Montana (Al Pacino) in Scarface, even characters in Disney movies and Rom-Coms share these behavioral and attitudinal characteristics.